We believe that our democracy is strongest when everyone has the opportunity to participate.

 - Start the conversation in your community.
 What is necessary to do this type of work?
 What type of team might need to be created?
 What type of civic engagement work are you best positioned to do?

-- Mark your calendar.
-The RAC will host two additional training webinars: one on voter engagement and one on candidate engagement.
+- The RAC hosted two training webinars: one on voter engagement and one on candidate engagement.

 - Read about the three pillars of this campaign below.

 - Let us know how your congregation or community is participating in this campaign.
 The more we coordinate as a Movement, the more change we can make.

 - Check back regularly!
 Resources are being added all the time.

 As Reform Jews, each person is an agent of change.
 This year we are helping Jewish communities achieve 100% voting through registration, education, and turnout -- and engage with their wider community to ensure access to the vote for all.